Bujuhu/nvs/NVS/7_Isolation_Level/index.md

 # Test the commands

 As long as no commit statement is executed, no changees are visible for the other user.

+*Like last time, unneccesary to document, since we're already late for this one*